 From the By-Laws of the Faculty Senate, By-Law VII., Item l., Par.
-1, 3 and 4:
+1 - 5:

-4) The Committee shall report to the Faculty Senate at least once during each academic year."
+5) The Committee shall report to the Faculty Senate at least once during each academic year."